prestond28/msse642/README.md

 # MSSE642

-This repository contains course materials and assignments for MSSE642 Software Assurance.git
+This repository contains course materials and assignments for MSSE642 Software Assurance

 ## Assignments